Skip to main content Skip to secondary navigation

 ELIGIBILITY:

-Stanford Faculty with University tenure Line (UTL), Medical Center Line (MCL), Non-Tenure Line-Research (NTLR), Clinician Educator (CE) or Instructor appointments.
+Stanford faculty with University Tenure Line (UTL), Medical Center Line (MCL), Non-Tenure Line-Research (NTLR), Clinician Educator (CE), or Instructor appointments.
 PI waivers are not needed for internal funding opportunities.
-Lecturers with Stanford appointments are eligible to apply.
-Post-doctoral fellows, clinical trainees, instructors, and research scientists/scholars must identify a faculty mentor and may be included as co-PIs.
+Post-doctoral fellows, clinical trainees, lecturers with Stanford appointments, and research scientists/scholars must identify a faculty mentor and may be included as co-PIs.

 SELECTION CRITERIA: